zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone09.md

 5. For each name server IP in *Name Server IP* do:

-    1. Send *SOA Query" over UDP to the name server.
+    1. Send *SOA Query* over UDP to the name server.
     2. Go to next name server IP if at least one of the following criteria is
        met:
        1. There is no DNS response.